 All public schools and districts receiving federal funds must ensure that services are provided to children and youth who are experiencing homelessness.
-To assist with these services, the law requires that school districts set aside Title I funds, as necessary, to provide services comparable to those that are provided to children in Title I, Part A funded schools.
+To assist with these services, the law requires that school districts with non-Title I schools to set aside Title I funds to provide services comparable to those that are provided to children in Title I, Part A funded schools.
 These funds can also support educationally related services to children in shelters and other locations where homeless children may live.
 The services provided with these funds should support homeless students to succeed in school and to meet the academic achievement standards.

 Comparable services do not necessarily mean the same services; however, these funds may also be used to provide services that are not ordinarily provided to other Title I students.

 If your district has students who meet the definition of homelessness according to Title X, McKinney-Vento, listed below are some strategies on how you may use your Title I homeless set-aside funds and/or McKinney-Vento funds.

 Because of a state mandate requiring every Oklahoma school district to offer full-day kindergarten for every child beginning with school year 2013-2014, in FY14 districts will no longer be able to use Title I, Part A funds to provide half-day kindergarten programs.

 From Oklahoma Legislation §70-18-108:

 "Beginning with the 2013-2014 school year, it shall be the duty of every school district in this state to provide and offer a full six-hour day of kindergarten free of tuition for every child residing in the district who attains the age of five (5) years on or before the first day of September during the school year kindergarten is offered.”